thutasann/nest-next-graphql/README.md

 # NESTJS NEXTJS GRAPHQL 🚀

-Here is the Mini App crafted with
+Here is the Mini FullStack App crafted with

 - 🚀 nestjs
 - 🚀 nextjs